 Why you MUST go to the Red Hook Ball Fields, Plus How to Get There

 Let’s keep this plain and simple.
-Every Saturday and Sunday through October, the most diverse, authentic, affordable, and delicious gathering of Latin American street food vendors takes place at the corner of Clinton Street & Bay Street at the Red Hook Ball Fields in Red Hook, Brooklyn.
+Every Saturday and Sunday from May to Halloween (roughly), the most diverse, authentic, affordable, and delicious gathering of Latin American street food vendors takes place at the corner of Clinton Street & Bay Street at the Red Hook Ball Fields in Red Hook, Brooklyn.
 Mexican, Dominican, El Salvadoran, Colombian, Chilean, Guatemalan.
 It’s all represented with pride, love and the BEST LATIN AMERICAN FOOD NYC Food Guy has ever tasted What’s more?
 Nothing is over $10.

 Once you arrive, however, it’s an overwhelming experience: so much delicious food and so little English spoken by some of the vendors.
-NYC Food Guy is here to help.
-Over the course of the next few months, I will update you on various items at the Red Hook Ball Fields in the hopes of bettering your food knowledge and motivating you to get out there.
 Trust me when I tell you, if you like Latin American food and you’re willing to try new things, this experience will change your life.
-Email me: Lawrence@nycfoodguy.com if you have any questions or concerns.
+Email me: [email protected] if you have any questions or concerns.

 Read on for information on how to get to the Red Hook Ball Fields plus other essential information.